In San Francisco and the Bay Area,it’s just something that is fun and useful.

 From Coit Tower standing on the hill overlooking the San Francisco Bay and the city, when you walk down staircases towards the east, you will find the stylish sign made of tiles.
 Going down the steps following the sign leads you to a space with crafted tile figurines surrounded by tall trees.

 A ship is hanging on a sail supporting a pole sticking out on the corner of Pacific Avenue and Battery Street.
-It’s the sign of the saloon with history dating back to 1851.
+It’s the sign of the Old Ship Saloon with history dating back to 1851.
 When you come nearby, you will hardly miss it.

 A sandwich shop has the sign on the eaves.
 The sign content indicates that the shop was previously a mini mart.
 President Washington printed in $1 bill along with his quote "I can’t tell a lie." tells you that you will be able to buy a variety of items with just one dollar.
 As it is an interesting sign, the owner seems to keep it as is.